 Just had to throw that in there.
 Now we’ll get back to the recipe…

-To make this Gluten-Free Apple Pear Crisp, start by preheating your oven to 350°F.
+Start by preheating your oven to 350°F.

 Add gluten-free flour, organic cane sugar, organic light brown sugar, gluten-free oats and butter to a large bowl.
 Use your hands or a hand mixer with the dough hooks on medium speed to combine.